Rear-End Truck Accidents in Houston

-The Houston truck accident lawyers at The Krist Law Firm, P.C. work regularly with accidents involving rear-end collisions.
-We take action immediately to investigate whether an accident involving a commercial truck may have occurred due to someone else’s negligence.
+The Houston car and truck accident lawyers at The Krist Law Firm, P.C. work regularly with accidents involving rear-end collisions.
+We take action immediately to investigate whether an accident involving a commercial truck or a passenger vehicle may have occurred due to someone else’s negligence.
 We work to identify all responsible parties and to pursue full and fair compensation on your behalf.

 Because a typical passenger vehicle weighs about 3,000 pounds and commercial semi-trucks can weigh 80,000 pounds or more, the damage to the passenger vehicle is almost always more substantial, and the injuries sustained by the driver and passengers typically are much worse than those sustained by a commercial truck driver.